godotengine/godot-docs/tutorials/best_practices/scene_organization.rst

   satisfied?
 Other programmers, and especially designers and writers, will need clear instructions in the messages telling them what to do to configure it.

-So, why do all this complex switcharoo work?
+So, why does all this complex switcharoo work?
 Well, because scenes operate best when they operate alone.
 If unable to work alone, then working with others anonymously (with minimal hard dependencies, i.e. loose coupling) is the next best thing.
 Inevitably, changes may need to be made to a class and if these changes cause it to interact with other scenes in unforeseen ways, then things will start to break down.
-The whole point of all this indirection is to avoid ending up in a situation where changing one class results in adversely effecting other classes.
+The whole point of all this indirection is to avoid ending up in a situation where changing one class results in adversely effecting other classes dependent on it.

 Scripts and scenes, as extensions of engine classes, should abide by *all* OOP principles.
 Examples include...